devank99/Clothing-Store-Sales-Data-Analysis-Tableau-Dashboard-/README.md

 Developed a comprehensive data analysis project for a clothing store, providing insights into sales trends, customer behavior, and inventory management.
 The dashboard is designed to be business-ready, allowing employees to make data-driven decisions by evaluating key performance indicators (KPIs) such as sales, customer demographics, and product performance.

-## APPROACH - PROJECT PLANNING & AIMS GRID:
+## 📌APPROACH - PROJECT PLANNING & AIMS GRID:

 ### 1. Purpose: What?
 Why?
 What do we want to achieve?